A-hedgecock-Flowcore/AutoSpectralRcpp/README.md

 ```

 Spectra for unmixing can be generated using AutoSpectral, or extracted
 from other flow cytometry tools (e.g., FlowJo, FCSExpress).
+See the help
+pages for `AutoSpectral` for more info.